Muriatic Acid : Uses, Safety, Disposal & More!

 Muriatic acid has many uses around your home.
 It’s powerful stuff that can fight mold and mildew and even combat rust.
 But it’s also toxic and comes with a myriad of health risks to be aware of.
 You can pick this chemical up super cheap, but you want to make sure that you understand all the risks associated with its use.

-There’s no doubt that muriatic acid is useful stuff.
-But there are some safety precautions you must take prior to using it.
+There is no doubt that muriatic acid is useful stuff.
+But there are some safety precautions you must take before using it.
 After all, this stuff can corrode metals and melt plastics.
 Misuse can result in damage to your property or person, while proper use can provide a wide range of benefits.
 In this article, we’re going to discuss the various ways you might use muriatic, as well as how to remain safe while doing so.

 What is Muriatic Acid Used For?

 Muriatic acid is an impure and diluted form of hydrochloric acid.
 It is used in a variety of ways, some of which are quite surprising.
 For example, you might not realize that this powerful product is sometimes used as a food additive.
 On the other end of the spectrum, it’s also used to dissolve rocks for producing oil.
 Doesn’t sound like something we should be in a hurry to eat!